apache/arrow-adbc/r/adbcbigquery/README.md

 <!-- badges: end -->

-The goal of adbcbigquery is to provide a low-level developer-facing interface to the Arrow Database Connectivity (ADBC) Bigquery driver.
+The goal of adbcbigquery is to provide a low-level developer-facing interface to the Arrow Database Connectivity (ADBC) BigQuery driver.

 ## Installation